Low White Blood Cell Count and Leukemia | MyLeukemiaTeam

 Low White Blood Cell Count

-Both leukemia and some therapies to treat it (such as chemotherapy) can tax the immune system and cause low WBCs.
-Chemotherapy is very effective at killing fast-growing cells.
-Unfortunately, chemotherapy doesn't differentiate between good cells, like neutrophils, and bad cells, like leukemia cells.
-That’s why low WBCs are common during cancer treatment.
-A person’s blood cell count usually returns to normal on its own once treatment is over.
+Both leukemia and some therapies to treat it can tax the immune system and reduce WBC levels.
+For example, chemotherapy is very effective at killing fast-growing cells, but it attacks both healthy blood cells and leukemia cells.
+That’s why low WBC counts are common during cancer treatment.
+A high blood cell count usually returns to normal on its own once treatment is over.

 High White Blood Cell Count

-A high white blood cell count may indicate that the body is fighting an infection.
-It is also an indicator of leukemia.
-High WBC counts are also a common side effect of certain medications used in leukemia treatments, including chemotherapy and radiation therapy.
+A high WBC count may indicate that the body is fighting an infection.
+It may also be an indicator of leukemia.
+High WBC counts can also be a side effect of certain medications used in leukemia treatments, including chemotherapy and radiation therapy.
 WBC counts can temporarily increase after recovery from treatment.
-CBCs are commonly used as an indicator to adjust a person’s treatment regimens.
+Health care providers may use CBC results to decide if they should adjust treatment regimens.

-Having a low or high WBC is not always an indication of leukemia.
-Five percent of people will experience a high or low WBC in their lifetime.
+Having a low or high WBC count isn’t always an indication of leukemia.
+Five percent of people will experience a high or low WBC count in their lifetime.
 In fact, several noncancerous conditions can lead to an abnormal WBC count.
-For example, autoimmune diseases like rheumatoid arthritis (RA), which can cause high WBCs, and excessive alcohol use can lead to a low WBC count.
-Certain racial and ethnic groups may naturally have a lower number of circulating WBCs.
+For example, autoimmune diseases like rheumatoid arthritis can cause high WBC counts.
+Certain racial and ethnic groups may naturally have a lower normal range of circulating WBCs.

 How To Avoid Infections

 A person with leukemia is susceptible to foreign pathogens (viruses, bacteria, and allergens) and less equipped to fight off and heal from infections.
-This is especially true for a person undergoing chemotherapy as part of their treatment.
-Having a low white blood cell count means that some infections may become life-threatening, so it’s important to take steps to help cut down your risk of getting sick when your immune system isn’t in its strongest fighting form.
+This is especially true while undergoing chemotherapy.
+Having a low WBC count means that some infections may become life-threatening, so it’s important to take steps to help cut your risk of getting sick when your immune system isn’t in its strongest fighting form.

 Avoid Situations That May Put You at Risk

 You can pick up a bacterial infection (such as pneumonia or an ear infection) from the air, water, soil, or food.
-You can catch a viral infection (like a cold, flu, or COVID-19) from being around another person with the infection.
+You can catch a viral infection (like a cold or the flu) from being around another person with the infection.
 Remain aware of your surroundings, the activities you get involved in, and the number of people you interact with.
-When you’re at increased risk of infection, it’s best to avoid scenarios that are high-risk.
+When you’re at increased risk of infection, it’s best to avoid high-risk situations.

-If you do get sick, or even suspect you’re not well, promptly addressing the illness is vital.
+If you do get sick or suspect that you’re not well, promptly addressing the illness is vital.
 If you think you may have an infection, reach out to a health care provider on your leukemia treatment team immediately.

 Wash Your Hands

 Keeping your hands clean is another effective way to help avoid catching a secondary infection.
-Wash your hands thoroughly and often, ideally with an antibacterial soap and hot water, especially after you use the restroom, after you have been in a public space, and before you eat or prepare food.
+Wash your hands thoroughly and often — ideally with antibacterial soap and hot water — especially after using the toilet, being in a public space, and before eating or preparing food.
 You can also use antiseptic hand sanitizer when you’re away from a sink or bathroom.

 Learn About Your Diagnosis and Treatment Side Effects

 Understanding your diagnosis and how it affects your immune system may help you avoid secondary infections.
 Your risk may vary depending on your leukemia’s progression and treatment phase.
-Knowing the risks to your health can better inform your choices and the levels of risk you feel comfortable taking.
+Knowing the risks to your health can better inform your choices and the level of risk you feel comfortable taking.
 It’s also important to know the symptoms of a possible infection, such as fever, so that you can contact your health care provider at the first sign of illness.
+Be sure to also ask your doctor about potential side effects of treatment, such as fatigue.

 Lower Stress Levels